michaeljohns2/CommunityTable/Project Setup Notes.md

 * Stop: `stop-all.sh` to stop and remove mongo and tomcat.
 * Other `make` commands can be run if desired.

+### Option-2: For Manual

+If you are not running via the Docker throw-away instance scripts,  you  will need to install the following on your local machine:

+* Tomcat 8.5.8 -- start Tomcat with `<path to tomcat>/bin/catalina.sh start`
+* Mongo 3.2 or 3.3 -- start Mongo with `<path to mongo>/bin/mongod`.

+To run CommunityTable webapp, from project root:

+1. `cd WebApp`
+2. `mvn clean package` to generate the war file
+3. `cp -rf target/CommuntyTables.war <path to tomcat>/webapps`
+4. you may need to restart Tomcat (`<path to tomcat>/bin/catalina.sh stop` followed by `<path to tomcat>/bin/catalina.sh stop`)
+5. The app will be available at `http://localhost:8080/CommunityTables/index.html`

 ## Server.properties